lucasVirolli/RockNRoll_quizz/README.md

 Basically there are two modifications:
 - The color, that doesn't matter so much.
-- The button to return the questions is important here.
+- The button to return the questions, it's important here.
 With this application you can return the question if you thought some answer wasn't right.
-So, to return the question and verify if the answer was right or wrong, and count this to score was necessary to put a new logic.
+So, to return the question and verify if the answer was right or wrong, and count it to score, was necessary to put a new logic.
 This is the biggest difference between mine and his project.
 You can see better below:

 ```javascript
 var counterAnswersCorrect = 0;